gskielian/Shell-Scripting/VIM/README.md

 1. press <esc> to go to normal-mode
 2. press @ then the letter you stored the macro in
-3. The macro plays automagically! :sparkles:
+3. :sparkles: The macro plays automagically! :sparkles: